History of Tel Aviv: 1950s and 1960s

 Education also flourished in this decade: the municipal school system was expanded, and the City Council decided to establish a university in the city, despite opposition from the Ministry of Education, which wanted universities built only in peripheral regions.
-Tel Aviv university was founded in 1956 and subsequently expanded in the 1960s where the Ramat Aviv campus was built.
+Tel Aviv University was founded in 1956 and subsequently expanded in the 1960s when the Ramat Aviv campus was built.

 During this period, Allenby Street began to decline as the central commercial street, while Dizengoff Street reached its peak.
-The city’s beaches and promenade continued their decline, and the public largely stayed away.
+The city's beaches and promenade continued their decline, and the public largely stayed away.
 Due to seawater pollution, the Gordon Pool was built, drawing water from the depths of the sea.
-Despite the decline of the city’s beaches, large hotels were established along the seafront, including the Dan Hotel, the first to rise on the shoreline, followed later by the old Sheraton Hotel and the Hilton Tel Aviv.
+Despite the decline of the city's beaches, large hotels were established along the seafront, including the Dan Hotel, the first to rise on the shoreline, followed later by the old Sheraton Hotel and the Hilton Tel Aviv.

-Several large parks were also established in this decade, including Independence Park (Gan Ha’atzmaut) and HaTikva Park, and the planting of Yarkon Park began (though initially symbolic, with real development only beginning in the late 1960s).
+Several large parks were also established in this decade, including Independence Park (Gan Ha'atzmaut) and HaTikva Park, and the planting of Yarkon Park began (though initially symbolic, with real development only beginning in the late 1960s).
 However, plans to surround the city with green belts were canceled.
 In 1955, the pumping of Yarkon River water began, which effectively turned the river into a sewage channel, causing severe sanitation hazards in the adjacent neighborhoods.

 Toward the end of the 1950s, the Herzliya Gymnasium building on Herzl Street was demolished, and the construction of the Shalom Meir Tower began.
-In 1959, lavish celebrations were held for the city’s 50th anniversary.
-As part of the festivities, the show “Little Tel Aviv” was staged at the Exhibition Grounds (which had replaced the Levant Fair complex), recreating the city’s early years and enjoying great success.
+In 1959, lavish celebrations were held for the city's 50th anniversary.
+As part of the festivities, the show "Little Tel Aviv" was staged at the Exhibition Grounds (which had replaced the Levant Fair complex), recreating the city's early years and enjoying great success.
 That same year, municipal elections were held, and for the first time since 1928, the civic bloc (General Zionists) lost control of the city to Mapai.

 1980s

-The Yarkon river authority was established in 1988, to clean the polluted Yarkon river.
+The Yarkon River Authority was established in 1988 in order to clean the polluted Yarkon River.

 Contemporary

-In 2019, Tel Aviv hosted Eurovision.
-Tel Aviv hosts some of Asia's largest Pride Parade, in 2019 the parade had a record 250,000 participants.
-It is considered by theculturetrip to be one of the world's most LGBTQ friendly cities.
+In 2019, Tel Aviv hosted the Eurovision song contest.
+Tel Aviv hosts some of Asia's largest Pride Parades; in 2019 the parade had a record of 250,000 participants.